If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Hoof Stock

-As you look towards the veterinary clinic you may see various hoof stock animals like Llamas and even an American Buffalo or Bison.
+As you look towards the veterinary clinic you may see various hoof stock animals like Llamas and even an emu.
 Yes, the Sanctuary is primarily devoted to rescuing large carnivores, but sometimes other animals just need a home.
 For example, one of our rescued horses was part of a package deal when we rescued a Tiger from an elderly woman in Oregon.
 “How are we able to take in these other animals?” one may ask.
 The Sanctuary does not extend its carnivore habitats up to the road but rather, leaves about a 200-foot buffer.
 This prevents people from doing dumb things along the road.
 As a result, there are many acres of pastureland available for our rescued hoof stock, and allows our making a good use of otherwise unused land.
 Many long-time supporters may recall the herd of Alpacas that was rescued in 2012 which now lives very happily at the Refuge.
 Visitors may also see Camels, Horses and even a couple of Mules that were faced with being euthanized when their entire substandard facility was completely shut down.